-NOTICE OF AVAILABILITY TO PROSPECTIVE STUDENTS AND EMPLOYEES
+DISTRIBUTION & NOTICE OF AVAILABILITY TO PROSPECTIVE STUDENTS AND EMPLOYEES

-As required by the Clery Act, By October 1 of each year, the Annual Security Report will be distributed to all enrolled students and current employees.
-This distribution will be by continuing the process of providing an announcement to all current students and employees via MyGCC, with a direct link to the ASR.
-The document will also be made available to prospective students and employees upon their request.
-Clery data will be uploaded to the USDOE Clery site between mid-August and October 1 by the GCC Safety Officer.
+As required by the Clery Act, by October 1 of each year, GCC distributes the Annual Security Report to all enrolled students and current employees.
+An announcement will be posted on MyGCC to all current students and employees, including a direct link to the ASR.
+The document will also be made available to prospective students and employees upon their request submitted to info@guamcc.edu.
+Clery data will be uploaded to the USDOE Clery site between mid-August and October 1 by the GCC Environmental Health & Safety Officer.